Ben Roethlisberger Player Prop Bets for NFL Week 14 | Pittsburgh vs. Minnesota 12/9/2021

 Matchup vs. Minnesota

-- Roethlisberger threw multiple touchdown passes in that outing against the Vikings.
+- Roethlisberger threw multiple touchdown passes in that game against the Vikings.

 - Note: Roethlisberger's stats vs. Vikings date back to 2016.

-- The Vikings are conceding 271.3 passing yards per game this season, the NFL's 24th-ranked pass defense.
+- The 271.3 yards per game the Vikings are conceding through the air makes them the NFL's 24th-ranked pass defense.

-- With 21 passing TDs allowed this season, the Vikings defense is ranked 23rd in the league.
+- The Vikings have given up 21 touchdowns through the air (1.8 per game).
+They are 23rd in the league in that category.

 Recent Performances

-- Roethlisberger put together a 236-yard performance against the Ravens last week, completing 67.7% of his pass attempts and throwing for two touchdowns.
+- In last week's outing against the Ravens, Roethlisberger threw for 236 yards while completing 67.7% of his passes, while throwing two touchdowns.

 Roethlisberger's Pittsburgh Teammates